 - Review Stream

-When participating in online reviews, it helps to work with well-known providers with established histories.
-That way you won’t get ripped off or risk giving away personal information to unknown sources.
+When writing online reviews, it helps to work with well-known providers with established histories so you don’t get ripped off or risk giving away personal information to unknown sources.

 One company with a good reputation is InboxDollars, a site that lets you take paid surveys, shop, and read emails.
-You can get paid to provide reviews for products and collect cash rewards in the process.
+You can get paid to provide product reviews and collect cash rewards.

-Ask just about any avid online reviewer where to turn for work, and you’re going to hear the name Swagbucks.
+Ask any avid online reviewer where to turn for work, and you’ll hear the name Swagbucks.

 Swagbucks is a legitimate rewards site that offers users a variety of earning opportunities.

-With Swagbucks, you can get paid to take surveys, giving your opinions about products and services.
+With Swagbucks, you can get paid to take surveys and give your opinions about products and services.
 You can also get paid to test products and write reviews.
 It’s fun, easy, and reliable.

 You can also make extra money on Swagbucks by surfing the web and playing games.
 Head over to Swagbucks and poke around to see if it’s worth it.

 The LifePoints program offers a chance to earn points by taking surveys.
-Sometimes, the surveys are based on general concepts, while they can also focus on recently purchased products.
+Sometimes, the surveys are based on general concepts and can also focus on recently purchased products.